MicrosoftDocs/architecture-center/docs/guide/technology-choices/messaging.md

 ## Commands
 The producer sends a command with the intent that the consumer(s) will perform an operation within the scope of a business transaction.

 A command is a high-value message and must be delivered at least once.
-If a command is lost, the entire business transaction might fail.
+If a command is lost the entire business transaction might fail.
 Also, a command shouldn't be processed more than once.
 Doing so might cause an erroneous transaction.
 A customer might get duplicate orders or billed twice.

 Commands are often used to manage the workflow of a multistep business transaction.
 Depending on the business logic, the producer may expect the consumer to acknowledge the message and report the results of the operation.
 Based on that result, the producer may choose an appropriate course of action.